Almudena Azcárate Ortega

 LL.M. in National Security Law, Georgetown University Law Center (Thomas Bradbury Chetwood, S.J.
 Prize, Distinction & Dean’s List graduate, “La Caixa” Fellow); Double Masters in Legal Practice and Corporate Law, Universidad de Navarra (Promotion of Excellence Scholar); LL.B., Universidad de Navarra (“Honors Program” Mention of Excellence graduate)

 Outer-Space Law, National Security, International Humanitarian Law

 Almudena received her LL.M. in National Security Law from Georgetown University, where she was the recipient of Georgetown’s Thomas Bradbury Chetwood, S.J.
 Prize for the most distinguished academic performance in the program.
-Almudena is admitted to practice law in Spain, and prior to her studies at Georgetown, she was a practicing attorney at Spanish law firm Uría Menéndez, where she specialized in international arbitration and litigation.
+Almudena holds an LL.B. and a Double Masters from the University of Navarra and she is admitted to practice law in Spain.
+Prior to her studies at Georgetown, she was a practicing attorney at Spanish law firm Uría Menéndez, where she specialized in international arbitration and litigation.